brunitto/hello-django/README.md

 ## Infrastructure provisioning

 This project uses Terraform to provision infrastructure in AWS.
+This provisioning should be handled by the CI/CD workflows, but here's how it works, for documentation purpose.

 Initialize Terraform: